awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 By default, the `DeletionOnTermination` attribute for the root volume of an instance is set to `true`\.
 Therefore, the default is to delete the root volume of an instance when the instance terminates\.

 By default, when you attach an EBS volume to an instance, its `DeleteOnTermination` attribute is set to `false`\.
 Therefore, the default is to preserve these volumes\.
+You must delete a volume to avoid incurring further charges\.
+For more information, see [Deleting an Amazon EBS Volume](ebs-deleting-volume.md)\.
 After the instance terminates, you can take a snapshot of the preserved volume or attach it to another instance\.

 To verify the value of the `DeleteOnTermination` attribute for an EBS volume that is in\-use, look at the instance's block device mapping\.
 For more information, see [Viewing the EBS Volumes in an Instance Block Device Mapping](block-device-mapping-concepts.md#view-instance-bdm)\.